Swirrl/datahost-prototypes/doc/guide.md

 other needs such as querying and filtering datasets.
 For the time being these use cases are left out.

-## Using GraphiQL to build queries
+## Using the GraphiQL playground to build queries

 We provide a GraphiQL environment to assist in the creation of GraphQL queries, conforming to our schema at the following address: